fenago/data-science/lab_guides/Lab_10.md

 level for each variable; visualize the data distribution in each column;
 find relationships between variables and analyze missing values and outliers for each variable

-This lab will introduce you to the art of performing exploratory data analysis and visualizing the data in order to identify quality issues, potential data transformations, and interesting patterns.